-(4) Unvested restricted stock awards vest in full upon a Qualifying Termination within 24 months of a change in control, death or disability.
-Our restricted stock awards permit continued vesting of unvested equity awards upon retirement assuming conditions are met as specified within the applicable award agreement.
-A prorated portion of the restricted stock unit award included in the calculation for Mr. Voss vests upon death, disability, qualifying termination or retirement during the vesting period, and vests in full upon a change of control during the vesting period unless replaced with an equivalent time vested award.
-A prorated portion of unvested TSR performance awards vests upon death, disability, qualifying termination or retirement during the performance period, and would be earned and shares issued following completion of the performance period and determination of the Company's relative TSR.
+- (3) Unvested restricted stock or restricted stock unit awards vest in full upon a Qualifying Termination within 24 months of a change in control, death or disability.
+Our restricted stock or restricted stock unit awards permit continued vesting of unvested equity awards upon retirement assuming conditions are met as specified within the applicable award agreement.
+A prorated portion of unvested TSR performance awards may vest upon death, disability, Qualifying Termination or retirement during the performance period, and would be earned and shares issued following completion of the performance period and determination of the Company's relative TSR.
 Unvested TSR performance awards may be earned upon a change in control based on the Company's relative TSR immediately prior to the change in control (and the resulting shares issued unless replaced with a time vested replacement award) based on TSR through the change in control.
-Upon a qualifying termination within 24 months of a change in control, the time vested replacement award would vest in full.
+Upon a Qualifying Termination within 24 months of a change in control, the time vested replacement award would vest in full.
 The calculations above assume the Company earns payout at stretch levels (modified by any applicable proration) for all outstanding TSR performance awards.
-A prorated portion of EPS performance awards may vest upon death, disability qualifying termination or retirement during the performance period) for all outstanding termination of EPS performance awards may vest upon death, disability qualifying termination or retirement during the performance period, and would be
+Value of all stock awards were calculated assuming the closing price of our common stock on December 31, 2023 of \$80.18 per share. - (4) Unvested stock options vest in full upon a Qualifying Termination within 24 months of a change in control, death or disability.
+Our option awards permit continued vesting of unvested equity awards upon retirement assuming conditions are met as specified within the applicable award agreement.
+For stock option awards, the value was calculated as the difference between the closing price of the Company stock on December 31, 2023 and the option exercise price.